 Both pages were randomly displayed to 2,500 users and both were based on Google’s search algorithm.
 It argues that those results are better than Google’s own recommendations.

-“Stated simply, when it comes to local search, Google is presenting its users with a degraded version of its search engine,” wrote the authors.
+“Stated simply, when it comes to local search,

 The study, which also included economic analysis and legal insight, gets worse for Google.